noisefilter19/LeetCode_Algorithms/CONTRIBUTING.md

 To contribute an algorithm, please raise an issue for the problem using the following title

-Problem No. | Problem name | Language
+Problem No. | Problem name | Programming Language

 Please don't raise the PR until the issue is assigned to you.
 PR's raised without assignment may lead to PR being marked invalid